-These four sessions bring the core topics of leadership and the essential elements into action planning with a focus on outcome and impact for Clubs.
+These four sessions bring the knowledge learned in the core courses into action planning with a focus on outcome and impact for Clubs.

-In March of 2021, in collaboration with each participating district and PNW PETS faculty, a guided process will be developed to assist Assistant Governors and other district leaders to work with you as their PE to draft a preliminary Club Operation Plan.
-The plan will incorporate your Personal Plan that you developed during your PETS experience into a comprehensive Club Operations Plan which you can share with you Club.
+Fourth - March 2022, in collaboration with each participating district and PNWPETS faculty, a guided process will be developed to assist Assistant Governors and other district leaders to work with you to draft a preliminary Club Enhancement Plan.
 This plan will assist you in leading your Club in setting goals and strategic direction during your Presidency.